YanivAmir/nlp-investor2startup-recommendation-system/README.md

 # Recommendation System for Investors to Startups

-This is a work I did as part of my internship after completing my ML studies
+This is a script I wrote during my internship in early 2021 after completing my ML studies.

 The goal was to make bilateral recommendations of Investors to Stratups based on similar interests, markets, technologies etc.